 This pickled beets recipe, while not only fun to make, is also delicious!
 Yesterday I cleaned up the rest of my garden.
 As soon as it’s tilled, it will officially be put to bed.
 Ahh.
 Most days I’m more tired than my garden and wish for a “long winter’s nap”.
 Of course, with lots of produce canned and frozen, my winter will be filled with delicious home-grown meals.
 Having pickled beets at the ready is one of my favorite delicacies!!
 [Read more…]

 On my windowsill above the sink sit jars of Fire Cider and herb flavored vinegar.
 Now is the time to start these if you want them ready for gift giving during December.
-Fire Cider may be used daily as a kick-start to your day.
+Use Fire Cider daily to kick-start your day.
 A teaspoon – tablespoon should do the trick.
 It may also be used to help your body fight common colds.
 One sip will heat your insides!
 Herbal vinegar is a fun ingredient for salad dressings or marinades.
 Let your creative mind play with what herbs to use.
 [Read more…]

 When people talk of doing something from start to finish, I always think of planting the seed, tending the crop, harvesting the produce, and preparing nutritious food.
 I also think of collecting buffalo fiber in the field, having it cleaned and carded, spinning it into yarn, and knitting socks – but that’s another blog post.

 Pumpkin Seeds are one of the best parts of Halloween!
 There’s nothing like slow roasting pumpkin seeds on a cool crisp October day while the family carves their pumpkins and decorate for the Fall.
 Below is my recipe for how to roast pumpkin seeds: